openshift/openshift-pep/openshift-pep-003.md

 ...

 ### API Changes:
-The following APIs will return a 307(Temporary Redirect) with the body being the url of the status API for the job:
+The following APIs will return a 202(Accepted) with the body being the url of the status API for the job:
 PUT /domains/\<domain_id\>

 POST /user/keys